-For over two decades the mobile industry has experienced tremendous advancements and growth.
+For over two decades, the mobile industry has experienced tremendous advancements and growth.
 As the largest technology platform in the world, mobile connectivity has changed the way we work, the way we live and the way we connect with each other.
 The scale and pace of innovation in mobile technology, especially around connectivity and computing capabilities, is also impacting industries beyond traditional wireless.

 Looking forward, Inseego is working with leading global service providers and enterprises in the mobile and FWA ecosystems to further develop, commercialize and accelerate the availability of 5G NR based solutions, which represents the next generation of mobile technology.
 5G has been coined "the 4th industrial revolution" due to the richness of use cases targeted, and refers to 5G NR, which is the standard adopted by the 3rd Generation Partnership Project ("3GPP"), an international consortium responsible for the development of mobile standards.
-5G has been designed to multi-gigabit data rates, sub-millisecond network latency and wider spectrum bandwidths.
+5G has been designed to support multi-gigabit data rates, sub-millisecond network latency and wider spectrum bandwidths.
 Incorporating many of the innovations developed for 4G LTE, 5G is also expected to be scalable and adaptable across a variety of use cases, which include, among others, empowering new industries and services, such as autonomous vehicles, telemedicine, live ultra-high definition video streaming, cloud gaming, edge computing, and countless industrial applications such as augmented reality and robotics for smart manufacturing.
+According to coverage maps posted on each carrier's website, as of February 2021, Verizon Wireless' commercial 5G network was live in 57 cities, including San Diego, AT&T's reached 179 million people and T-Mobile/Sprint's reached 280 million people.

-The widespread adoption of IoT in enterprise applications, including manufacturing, agriculture, industrial automation, retail and healthcare industry sectors, among others, along with an increasing dependence on smartphone applications and always-connected computers, and the constraints of 4G LTE technology are prompting mobile network operators to embark on an accelerated rollout of 5G communications to keep pace with expected network demands.
+The widespread adoption of IoT in enterprise applications, including the manufacturing, agriculture, industrial automation, retail and healthcare industry sectors, among others, along with an increasing dependence on smartphone applications and always-connected computers, and the constraints of 4G LTE technology are prompting mobile network operators to embark on an accelerated rollout of 5G communications to keep pace with expected network demands.
 As the fifth-generation wireless broadband technology, 5G NR is based on the 3GPP Release 15 standard.
 The key operating ranges for 5G spectrum globally are in the sub-6 GHz (below 6 GHz), and millimeter wave (28 GHz and 39 GHz bands), with speed offerings greater than 1 Gigabit ("Gb") per second and sub-millisecond latency, providing better coverage and signaling efficiency.
 Networks utilizing 5G technology are expected to deploy meaningfully in 2020 and beyond.